Bigil Worldwide Box Office Collections (Day 1): Nothing Less Than A Phenomenal Start!

 Day 1 At Chennai Box Office

-Most of the shows on day 1 in Chennai were completely occupied.
+Most shows on day 1 in Chennai were completely occupied.
 According to the reports that have come on Twitter, Bigil is expected to have collected around Rs 1.8 crore on its first day at the Chennai box office.

 Tamil Nadu Box Office (Day 1)

 Bigil has released in a good number of screens across Tamil Nadu.
-According to reports, the movie is expected to have collected a gross of above Rs 25 crore on its first day at Tamil Nadu box office.
-It is being said that the film couldn't set a new day 1 record since the film didn't get a solo release.
+According to reports, the movie is expected to have collected a gross of above Rs 25 crore on its first day at the Tamil Nadu box office.
+It is being said that the film couldn't set a day 1 record since the film didn't get a solo release.

 In Kerala